Last updated: May 2026

 | 1000 IU | 0.200 mL (20 U) | 0.400 mL (40 U) | 0.200 mL (20 U) |

-HCG in TRT protocols
+HCG in Testosterone (TRT) protocols

 HCG (Human Chorionic Gonadotropin) is a glycoprotein hormone that mimics the action of luteinising hormone (LH).
-In men on TRT, the hypothalamic–pituitary axis is suppressed by exogenous testosterone, meaning the testes receive no LH signal and cease producing testosterone and sperm.
+In men on Testosterone (TRT), the hypothalamic–pituitary axis is suppressed by exogenous testosterone, meaning the testes receive no LH signal and cease producing testosterone and sperm.
 HCG binds to the LH receptor in the Leydig cells of the testes, stimulating intra-testicular testosterone production and maintaining testicular volume.

-The most common TRT adjunct protocol is 250 IU subcutaneously, 2–3 times per week.
+The most common Testosterone (TRT) adjunct protocol is 250 IU subcutaneously, 2–3 times per week.
 Some fertility protocols use higher doses (500–1,000 IU) for more aggressive spermatogenesis support.
 HCG must be prescribed and managed by a qualified clinician.
 This calculator performs unit conversion only — it does not provide dosing guidance.

 Frequently asked questions